 Come hygge with us!
 Hygge is a defining characteristic of Danish culture and refers to a quality of coziness and comfortable friendliness that brings about a feeling of contentment.
-Join us on February 29, 2020 as we spend a cozy afternoon including snowshoeing, kicksledding, shelter building, and complimentary hot chocolate and s’mores at the Cedarholm Community Building.
+Join us on February 29, 2020 as we spend a cozy afternoon including snowshoeing, kicksledding, shelter building, hot chocolate, and more at the Cedarholm Community Building.
 Activities are subject to availability and cooperation of weather.

 Harriet Alexander Nature Center

 The Harriet Alexander Nature Center is part of Roseville’s Central Park.
 Take a walk along the boardwalk and trails that lead through 52 acres of marsh, prairie, and forest.
 Once you’ve walked the double loop, warm up inside the interpretive center where you’ll find the indoor tree exhibit, interactive displays, live native animals, a touch and see area, and a learning center than includes storybooks, guidebooks, and identification books for your use while in the building.